CameraRC Deluxe Features

 Flexible File Saving

 CameraRC Deluxe tethering software downloads images as you shoot them exactly as they are produced by the camera and never alters the image content.
 With most Nikon cameras you have the option of leaving the image on the camera memory card, downloading and saving the images to the computer, saving backup copies, or saving to all locations at the time of capture.
+Check out the File Save Options Tutorial to find out all about File Saving with CameraRC Deluxe.

 The File Save Options allows the creation of save settings for different shooting sessions.
 These options let you save your raw and jpg images to different locations as well as save mirror (backup) copies to a separate location.
 With camera models that allow saving images to both the Camera and Computer you can also use the Camera File and Folder name when saving the file on the computer.